Field Studies FAQ

 - Yes, teams can miss up to one week of classes for international travel associated with field studies.

-- We can apply for international travel reimbursement from the BYU Global Management Center based on their Government CYBER grant.
+- We can apply for international travel reimbursement from the Global Management Center based on their Government CIBER grant.
 If the travel is approved, and falls within their budget, they can cover up to all of the transportation costs of international travel.

-- There are restrictions to who and what is covered by these CYBER grants, so each project must be considered on a case-by-case basis.
+- There are restrictions to who and what is covered by these CIBER grants, so each project must be considered on a case-by-case basis.

 - All unreimbursed travel costs must be paid by the sponsoring company.